pottekkat/personal-website/content/posts/changing-beliefs/index.md

 date: 2025-03-17T09:28:09+05:30
 draft: false
 math: true
+weight: 15
 toc:
   show: false
 ShowRelatedContent: false
 description: An interactive guide for updating beliefs based on evidence.
 summary: A visual and interactive guide to understanding Bayes' Theorem, a fundamental tool for updating probabilities with new evidence.
 tags:
   - interactive
   - mathematics
   - visual
 categories:
+  - Featured
   - Mathematics
 series: []
 aliases: []
 cover:
   image: /images/changing-beliefs/testing-banner.jpg
   alt: Photo of test tubes used for conducting medical tests.
   caption: Reshape what you believe by weighing every new piece of evidence against what you thought you knew—~~Gautama Buddha~~ Bayes' theorem
   relative: true
 fmContentType: Post (default)
 ---